Honors Algebra 1

 Demonstrating Mastery

 Students may use their quick assessments as well as chapter tests as work samples proving mastery to their charter schools as needed.
-Students who do well on the quick quizzes have the option of working on a project instead of some of the chapter tests.
-Projects can be submitted to charter schools to demonstrate mastery.
+See drop down menu for clarification about PCA.
 See more on that below.

 -

-Keeping track of what to submit: In addition to sending home a monthly traditional grade printout, I will give students an all-year unit-by-unit checklist aligned with PCA’s course outline which includes our corresponding textbook chapters.
-This checklist will help families track a student’s concept mastery and what they’ve submitted to their charter school.
+Keeping track of what to submit: In addition to sending home a monthly traditional grade printout, I will give students a week-by-week syllabus which lists all the concepts we are covering.
+This syllabus helps families track a student’s concept mastery and what they’ve submitted to their charter school.

 -